I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 - Writing a “Wall Street” column for Bridgeport’s Scribe newspaper.

 - Surveying students on “The Most & Least Favorite Professors” (and publishing it in the Scribe newspaper in a popular – albeit controversial – year-end article).
+Some say it was the most demanded edition of the school newspaper ever.

 - Finding a part-time job at New Science Associates, a management consultancy (spun out of, and later sold back to, Gartner Group).
+That job got me the technology bug.

 Catching The Technology Bug